metcalf/saypi/README.md

 debugging possible and for well-handled errors we can log additional context for operators while returning a sane response to the client.

-The second problem was returning these sane and useful responses to the client.
+The second problem was returning useful error responses to the client.
 Early on, I introduced a (harmless) server-side request forgery vulnerability from an errant `err.Error()` return.
 I switched to returning minimal information with error responses, making my services harder to use.
-We've since settled on a pattern where any error returned to the user must advertise a machine-readable error code and human-readable message by implementing a `UserError` interface.
-Human-readable messages can be detailed enough to make debugging easy while machine-readable codes provide a complete itemization of errors that the client should be prepared to handle.
+We've since settled on a pattern where all errors that can be returned to the user are represented by a string error code (such as "not_found").
+All error codes in turn map to a different type in a single package in the application.

 ## Initialization and the `main` method